-Our attorneys are investigating allegations that Ygrene and approved contractors locked homeowners into PACE loans that the homeowners could not afford and misled homeowners to believe that their homes would be easier to sell after the PACE financing for energy improvements.
+Our attorneys previously investigated allegations that Ygrene and approved contractors locked homeowners into PACE loans that the homeowners could not afford and misled homeowners to believe that their homes would be easier to sell after the PACE financing for energy improvements.
 In reality, a home can be very difficult to sell if it has a PACE loan associated with it because PACE financing operates as a lien on the property.

 Ygrene Says It Is a Top PACE Lender